BehavioralSignalTechnologies/oliver_api/README.md

 This small repo demonstrates how to use the [Oliver API](https://oliver.behavioralsignals.com) to send speech data and retrieve predictions related to emotions and behaviors.

+Oliver API offers predictions related to:
+ - speech emotions and behaviors
+ - speech2text transcriptions
+ - speech deep fake detections (i.e. if an utterance is a deep fake or bonafide audio)

 ## ⚙️ Setup Instructions

 ### 1. Get API Credentials